geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns true if the geometry does not contain any point (typical case, an empty geometry collection)
    * - isometric
      - ``geometry``:Geometry, ``extrusion``:Double
-     - Returns a multipoligon containing the isometric extrusions of all segments part of the original geometry.
+     - Returns a multi-polygon containing the isometric extrusions of all segments part of the original geometry.
 The extrusion distance is ``extrusion`` and it's assume to be expressed in the same unit as the geometry coordinates.
 Can be used to get a cheap pseudo-3d map effect
    * - isRing
      - ``line``:LineString
-     - Returns true if the ``line`` is actually a closed ring (equivalento to ``isRing(line) and isSimple(line)``)
+     - Returns true if the ``line`` is actually a closed ring (equivalent to ``isRing(line) and isSimple(line)``)
    * - isSimple
      - ``line``:LineString
      - Returns true if the geometry self intersects only at boundary points